garylb2/async-js-example/docs/JSAsyncSyntax.md

 ## async/await
 The latest asynchronous pattern in JavaScript & Node.js is the _async/await_ keywords.
 Supported in Node.js as of _v7.6.0_.
 Using the _async_ keyword before a function definition translates that Function into an [AsyncFunction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncFunction) which provides an implicit Promise return value, wrapping any explicit return in said Promise.

+Inside of an AsyncFunction, you can use the _await_ keyword to cause the local execution to block until the awaited code returns a result.
+You can then treat the asynchronous operation as if it were synchronous within the confines of AsyncFunction, because it functionally is synchronous locally.
+Failed awaited operations throw exceptions instead of using an Error or onRejected handler, so you just wrap the awaited operation in a try/catch block to handle failures.

 ### Example
 Fire and forget chained file reads/prints